aryanzarandi/Psexec/README.md

 # Psexec
+Utility to Use Some Psexec common command
+Written by Python
-Utility to Use Some Psexec common command   to use in windows written by Python and compile by Pyinstaller to use simple for windows
+Compiled by Pyinstaller to use simple for windows